-Shelby O’Connor: Associate Professor
+Shelby O’Connor: Professor in Pathology and Laboratory Medicine

 Shelby grew up in St. Louis, MO.
 She earned her undergraduate degree in the Biology Honors program at UIUC.
 She then obtained her PhD in Dr. Shigeki Miyamoto’s lab at UW-Madison.
 After grad school, she spent one year at the UW School of Pharmacy setting up labs for first year pharmacy students.
 Then, she worked in David O’Connor’s lab as an Assistant Scientist from 2006 until 2011, when she obtained independent funding and began her own lab.
 In addition to research, Shelby enjoys teaching and participates in the Biocore program.